-Database Design for Bots: Keep It Simple, Keep It Fast
+Database Design for Bots: Simple, Fast, and Scalable

 \n\n\n\n